certik/theoretical-physics/src/quantum/paw.rst

 Kohn Sham Equations
 -------------------

-We multiply the original equations by $T^\dag$ from the left and use the smooth
+We multiply the original equations by $T^\dag$ from the left and introduce the smooth wavefunctions:
-wavefunctions:

 .. math::